r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 devtools::install_github("PolMine/RcppCWB")
 ```

-The installation will by default use an installation-time patch for RcppCWB
+The installation will by default use an installation-time patch for RcppCWB.
-(that is based on package name, so also used for installs not from CRAN).
+Patches are found by package name, only, regardless where the packages are
+installed from (CRAN, Bioconductor, github, etc).

 Currently, RcppCWB supports UCRT via this patch by building the CWB source
 code during R package installation, like e.g. on Unix, so this takes several